fcshark-org/openwrt-fchomo/README.md

 You can find the prebuilt-ipks [here](https://fantastic-packages.github.io/packages/)

-## Compatibility with Nikki

-- FullCombo Shark! and Nikki can be installed on the same device, but cannot be started as clients at the same time.

 ## Installation

 If you have trouble downloading resource files after initial installation, you can upload the [initial resource pack][].